Angad-Kamra/Mind-Spark/README.md

 - Understanding ADHD and gaming therapy concepts
 - Deploying a Django application to a live server
 - Managing a live website and user feedback
+- Game integration and adaptation
+- User experience optimization for PC platforms

 ## 🎯 Project Features